Boss: Is that your blood?

 - Downplayed with Dalibor after he decapitates the taxi driver.

 - In Supernatural, Sam uses blood to paint his and Dean's faces to hide from a powerful demon, Samhain.
 His reasoning was that people wear masks to protect themselves from its wrath, and blood was the only thing on hand.

 - In True Blood, the vampire goddess appears as a naked woman covered head to toe in blood.

 - The Walking Dead: Besides the general mess that occurs from fighting zombies, the characters also use this for camouflage.

 - The protagonist of The Birthday Massacre's song "Happy Birthday."
 Midway through the song, her "black and white dress" becomes a "black and red dress".

 - Variant: the music video for the Red Hot Chili Peppers' "Scar Tissue" has the band all bloodied and battered (which fits the injury-related title and lyrics).

-- If you want to see what this looks like in Real Life, watch the 1992 Great Muta vs. Hiroshi Hase New Japan Pro Wrestling match.
+- A go to standard to see what this looks like in Real Life, is a 1992 The Great Muta vs. Hiroshi Hase New Japan Pro-Wrestling match.
 To this day, Smarks measure how profusely a wrestler bleeds on the "Muta Scale".

 - "Stone Cold" Steve Austin's bloodstained screams while in the Sharpshooter in his Wrestlemania XIII match against Bret Hart made him a superstar and one of the biggest faces ever because he just wouldn't give up.